chungen04/chungen04.github.io/_pages/about.md

 The goal of my research is to make ML serving efficient.
 I am particularly interested in hardware-efficient algorithms and systems design.
 My previous research includes interdisplinary topics in efficient ML serving design, including throughput-efficient inference on hardware, CIM architecture, and safety-oriented dynamic quantization.

 I love hiking and nature.
-The best places I have been to in my life are Hehuan, Taiwan; Lake Tahoe, US; Zugspitze and Königssee, Germany.
+The best places I have been to in my life are Mt.
+Yu N Peak, Taiwan; Lake Tahoe, California, U.S.; and Königssee, Bayern, Germany.